 Finding the right negatives can be a very time-consuming process.
 To facilitate it, you can use different tools and tricks.
 In this article, we are going to describe some of them.

-If you are looking for a useful tool which can help you to know how closely search terms that triggered your ads on Google are related to your actual keywords — Google’s search term report is the best decision for you.
-It’s a really convenient way to find negatives.
+If you are looking for a useful tool that can help you to know how closely search terms that triggered your ads on Google are related to your actual keywords — Google’s search term report is the best decision for you.
+It’s a really convenient way to find negatives for Google Ads negative keyword list creation.

 Search terms listed in your report caused your ad to be shown and clicked.
 Depending on your keyword matching options, the search terms listed might be different than your keyword list.